 - Liang Bua – Indonesia, East Nusa Tenggara, Flores.
 In the cave (and only here) were discovered remnants of an extinct, recent species of human – Homo floresiensis.

 - Oldupai Gorge (Olduvai Gorge) – Tanzania, Arusha.
 World’s most important source of information about the development of early humans.
 Homo habilis lived here some 1.9 million years ago, Homo erectus – 1.2 million years ago, Homo sapiens – 17,000 years ago.
 Here have been discovered some of the oldest stone tools in the world, signs of hunting.

 - Cité de Carcassonne – France, Languedoc-Roussillon.
 Medieval walled city, surrounded by 3 km long double wall with 53 towers.
 Walls built by Romans in the 3rd century AD and further fortified by French in Romanesque style.

-- Historic Centre of Prague – Czech Republic, Prague.
+- Historic Centre of Prague – Czechia, Prague.
 Prague provides one of the most impressive medieval cityscapes in the world.
 City has a huge number of outstanding architecture monuments in beautiful natural setting.
 Historical center is large and consists of several parts, including Staré Město (Prague Old Town), Nové Město (Prague New Town), Malá Strana and Hradčany as well as Josefov – the historical Jewish ghetto.

 - Manhattan – United States, New York.
 The most prominent historical skyscraper district in the world.
 First highrises were built here in the late 19th century.
 Currently the most prominent buildings here are Empire State Building (381 m tall, built in 1931), Chrysler Building (282 m, built in 1930) and many others.